khaledElgohary/high-school-hub/docs/I2_WORKSHEET.md

 <p>Show links to your project where you use a well-known design pattern.
 Which pattern is it?
 Provide links to the design pattern that you used.</p>
+<p>A well known design pattern that we are using in our project is the Singleton design pattern.
+The User, Request, and HighSchool Persistence
+objects are used in multiple different places in the application but only one instance of each exists for the entire project.
+Here is a link to where the only instance of these objects are located: https://code.cs.umanitoba.ca/3350-summer2023/highschool-hub/-/blob/worksheet/documents/app/src/main/java/comp3350/highschoolhub/application/Services.java?ref_type=heads#L26-51.</p>
+<p>Here are a few more links to where these objects are being accessed: https://code.cs.umanitoba.ca/3350-summer2023/highschool-hub/-/blob/20293c1c57ffa569532da919e8afa66a33fb53a3/app/src/main/java/comp3350/highschoolhub/business/AccessHighSchools.java#L24 That one is from the AccessHighSchools class.
+This one is from the AccessRequests class: https://code.cs.umanitoba.ca/3350-summer2023/highschool-hub/-/blob/20293c1c57ffa569532da919e8afa66a33fb53a3/app/src/main/java/comp3350/highschoolhub/business/AccessRequests.java#L18 and finally one from the AccessUsers class: https://code.cs.umanitoba.ca/3350-summer2023/highschool-hub/-/blob/worksheet/documents/app/src/main/java/comp3350/highschoolhub/business/AccessUsers.java#L26.
+All of these object are in the logic layer but whenever the logic layer object is created it is using one instance of the persistence object throughout all the entire project.</p>
 <p><strong>Note</strong>: Though Dependency Injection is a programming
 pattern, we would like to see a programming pattern other than Dependency Injection.</p>